MicrosoftDocs/power-platform/power-platform/power-fx/formula-reference-pac-cli.md

 # Formula reference - Power Platform CLI

 Use these commands to interact with data in Dataverse using a command line or script.
-Reduce the time and complexity of your Dataverse operations by using Power Fx.
-[Learn how to use pac power-fx commands](/power-platform/developer/cli/reference/power-fx).
+Reduce the time and complexity of your Dataverse operations by using Power fx [Learn how to use pac power-fx commands](/developer/cli/reference/power-fx).

 ## A